You can click on pictures to enlarge them

 Fortunately, the last day was far better: the sun finally bothered to come out, and we visited the nice Olinda, nearby.
 We have a very good memory of it.
 A ray of hope in the dullness of that stay.

 When the latter came up to its end, it was almost a relief.
 We were in the airport, thinking of our next step in Natal, and above all persuaded that troubles where finally over.
-But we still hadn't taken off of Recife, cursed city for us which clearly decided to dog us until the last minute.
+But we still had not taken off of Recife, cursed city for us which clearly decided to dog us until the last minute.

 So, she explained the situation to the security guards, who advised her to put it in a left-luggage locker for a few days.
 Indeed, we had to make a 24 hours stop in Recife three days later, and then take off to Rio de Janeiro where we had to meet J.R.
 There were no direct flights from Natal.
 A blessing in disguise, finally… She was ordered to hurry up so that she didn’t miss the take-off.

 I still can see her turn back and storm out.
 She stresses out a lot, most of the time over nothing, so can you imagine?..
 I thought she would make a spontaneous combustion… With her glasses crooked and bushy hair, she bulldozed everything in sight: prospectuses, guide posts, an advertising board and its support that fell on some passengers… She shoved some people to fight her way in the middle of the huge crowd.
 Finally, given that the left-luggage lockers were way too expensive, she decided to wrap her scissors in a plastic bag to hide them close to the entrance of the hall, in a place where nobody could find them.
 Obviously, she did that discreetly so that no one could see her.
-It wasn’t about looking like a terrorist planting a bomb!!!

 After three days in Natal, we were back to Recife early in the morning.
-We chose that time a hotel very close to the airport (about 1.2 kilometers according to the website Hotels.com).
+We chose that time a hotel very close to the airport (about 1.2 kilometer according to the website Hotels.com).
 Indeed, we had to take off to Rio very early, so we might as well stay nearby.
 We decided to reach it on foot, keeping a cart from the airport to carry our luggage, with intention of bringing it back.
 We looked like those poor tramps who stroll in the streets with their caddies.
 Inevitably, we were arrested 200 meters further by a security guard who ordered us to bring it back immediately.

 So, we had to persist in pulling our luggage in the streets of Recife.
 It was all the most hard as pavements were in a terrible state: with countless holes and big concrete fragments, it was almost impossible to make anything wheel on.
 As a result, we pulled them on the road when there were no cars, and when it was not as damaged as pavements.
-Moreover, most people to whom we asked for directions gave us completely contradictory information, so that we combed through that sleazy area contrary to our wishes, travelling along a tortuous path instead of walking straight forward.
+Moreover, most people to whom we asked for directions gave us completely contradictory information, so that we combed through that sleazy area contrary to our wishes, traveling along a tortuous path instead of walking straight forward.
 What was supposed to be a walk in the park turned out to be a major pain in the ass.

 Then Ezequiel intervened, a local we met on the way: with an extending kindness, he helped us lug our suitcases until the end when we finally found the hotel.
 We were completely exhausted after that burst of efforts, the more as we had pulled an all-nighter before: our plane took off at 5:00 AM, so we decided not to book a hotel room and to enjoy our night in Natal.
 As it was too soon for checking in, we bought Ezequiel a drink and got to know him.

 After we got the rooms at last and had a nice nap, we decided to go to town.
 The problem was that there was a bus strike exactly on that day.
 Naturally.
 When a day is crappy, it is crappy all the way!..
 After a relatively long wait, we could reach the center of Recife.
 Madalena had to go to the bank to make a deposit.
 I took advantage of it to make a withdrawal with my credit card.
 We thought it would take us a few minutes, but once again it’s been hard.
 Indeed, everything is often complicated in Brazil, both for civil service and private service.
 We had to use the help from an employee who did much for us.
 As for me, I was unable to withdraw, because I had maxed out my credit card according to the ATM.
 Yet, I hadn’t used it for two weeks.
 I started to worry: was I a victim of a fraud?..
 Fortunately, I wasn’t.
-The employee explained to me that withdrawals were very limited in Brazilian banks whatever our withdrawal limit.
+The employee explained to me that withdrawals were very limited in Brazilian banks whatever our withdrawals limit.
 As a result, it makes us withdraw more often, and thus pay a commission every time.

 We were satisfied with most of our hotels, but there are two of them we will not recommend you: the Pelourinho Hotel in Salvador de Bahía (photo), and the Villa Santana Hotel in Rio de Janeiro.

-Certainly, the Pelourinho Hotel was very authentic and full of an old-fashioned charm which reminded us the colonial period, with its nice colors and its high ceilings to which fans in varnish wood providing fresh air were hung.
+Certainly, the Pelourinho Hotel was very authentic and full of an old-fashioned charm which reminded us the Colonial period, with its nice colors and its high ceilings to which fans in varnish wood providing fresh air were hung.
 From the breakfast room, we had a unique view of the Historic Center rooftops, and its beautiful patio tempted to dreamlike.

 However, it left much to be desired according to facilities and logistics.
 First, the elevator was out of order the day we arrived and we had to carry our luggage going upstairs.
 As far as electricity was concerned, it was disastrous: one of the switches made a disturbing short-circuit noise almost permanently.
 Sockets damaged some of our adapters, batteries and chargers.
 From now on, they are less powerful than they were before.
 But the height of it all was the exposed wires over the shower head, which goes completely against the most basic safety standards.
 Besides, we communicated it to the reception, which finally sent us a technician.
-He wasn't surprised at all by that terrible electric installation, to say the least, and didn't seem to understand why we brought him «for nothing».
+He was not surprised at all by that terrible electric installation, to say the least, and did not seem to understand why we brought him «for nothing».

 Finally, there was not always hot water.
 Not in every room, anyway.
 It changed every day.
 The receptionist with whom we sympathized told us that a guest of the hotel came to meet him every morning to ask him in which free room there was hot water, so that he can have his shower in it... what he did almost every day in a different room!..

 The Villa Santana hotel in Rio was not better.
 Breakfast there was low-quality.
 The breakfast chef was surely one of the most awkward in the country: the first day, he knocked a tray full of glasses over.
-Many glass shards laid on the floor, but it didn't especially upset him.
+Many glass shards laid on the floor, but it did not especially upset him.
 He carried on doing what he had to do, and only came to pick it all up minutes later, while singing out loud.

 The morning after, as we were making our way to the breakfast room, we saw a big shard of glass on the floor just in front of the doorstep.
 Then we understood it was him again on duty that day.
 We came in and saw him passing by with another tray full of glasses.
 Once again, he knocked everything over.
 Fortunately, it fell on a table and there was nothing broken.
 Just after, he dropped his rag on the floor.
-But he didn't lose his composure for that and carried on doing his job... all that while singing of course!..
+But he did not lose his composure for that and carried on doing his job... all that while singing of course!..

 Just before the check-out, we went upstairs to take our luggage.
 We saw with amazement the housekeepers washing the corridors and the stairs throwing buckets of water all around.
 Mini-waterfalls were flowing down the stairs, creating rapids in the corridors, in which countless bits of fluff caught in the flow were trying to float.
 We were completely astounded.
 In the beginning, we even thought it was a flood and were this close to warning the reception.
 Moreover, carrying our luggage downstairs was rather dangerous, given that the establishment had no elevator.
 We watched every step we took.